HumanSignal/label-studio/docs/source/guide/signup.md

 LABEL_STUDIO_USERNAME=<username>
 LABEL_STUDIO_PASSWORD=<password>

-# token is optional, it will be generated automatically otherwise
+# token is optional, it is generated automatically if not set
 LABEL_STUDIO_USER_TOKEN=<token-at-least-5-chars>
 ```
 Then, start Label Studio and log in with the username and password that you set as environment variables and start [inviting collaborators](#Invite-collaborators-to-a-project).